sonyisda1/cordova-plugin-firebasex/README.md

 This is the best way to get the token as soon as it has been allocated.
 This will be called on the first run after app install when a token is first allocated.
 It may also be called again under other circumstances, e.g. if `unregister()` is called or Firebase allocates a new token for other reasons.
-You can use this callback to return the token to you server to keep the FCM token associated with a given user up-to-date.
+You can use this callback to return the token to your server to keep the FCM token associated with a given user up-to-date.

 **Parameters**:
 - {function} success - callback function which will be passed the {string} token as an argument